JuezLTI/IO2_Documentation/MOOC2/Development/API/YAPExIL/README.md

 The automated assessment is the end goal of a programming exercise definition language.
 In order to evaluate a programming exercise, the learner must submit the source code to an evaluation engine.
 The evaluation engine will then use the necessary and available elements to judge it.

-All the elements used in the evaluation belong to the Assessment facet, highlighted in red in the above figure, and include `template` -- code file containing part of a solution that wraps students' code without their awareness --, `library` -- code library that can be used by solutions, either in compilation or execution phase --, `static_corrector` -- external program (and associated command line) that is invoked before dynamic correction to classify/process the program's source code --, `dynamic_corrector` -- external program (and associated command line) that is invoked after the main correction to classify each run --, `solution` -- a code file with the solution of the exercise provided by the author(s), `test` -- a single public/private test with input/output text files, a weight in the overall evaluation, and a number of arguments --, and   -- a public/private set of tests.
+All the elements used in the evaluation belong to the Assessment facet, highlighted in red in the above figure, and include `template` -- code file containing part of a solution that wraps students' code without their awareness --, `library` -- code library that can be used by solutions, either in compilation or execution phase, database initialization scripts included --, `static_corrector` -- external program (and associated command line) that is invoked before dynamic correction to classify/process the program's source code --, `dynamic_corrector` -- external program (and associated command line) that is invoked after the main correction to classify each run --, `solution` -- a code file with the solution of the exercise provided by the author(s), `test` -- a single public/private test with input/output text files, a weight in the overall evaluation, and a number of arguments --, and   -- a public/private set of tests.

 Each element in this facet also supports multiple instances, being required only a single solution and either a test or a testset with one test.
 Hence, multiple correctors, libraries, and test/testsets, and solutions in different programming languages may be provided.